 Design Team I proposes to develop an aligned approach to teacher preparation that links course work to field experiences and field experiences to the new 4-year teacher residency program in Ohio.

 Preparation in the field and for the field is the central concept guiding these efforts as they evolve.
-To inform these initiatives, Design Team I will sponsor a broad dialog to innovate curriculum, early field experiences, professional internships, and residency experiences.
+To inform these initiatives, Design Team I sponsors a broad dialogs with the teaching field to innovate curriculum, early field experiences, and professional internships.

 Responding to data from a variety of sources, the Design Team will give initial consideration to improving prospective educators’ preparation in assessment, classroom management, and cultural responsiveness.

 Dr. Frans Doppen, Department Chair, Teacher Education, and Co-Chair - Dr. Tom Gibbs, Superintendent, Warren Local School District